carpentries/training-template/index.md

 For events in which registration occurs through The Carpentries via Eventbrite, cancellation may be performed in Eventbrite up to the start of the event.
-Canceled seats cannot be filled after the 1 week registration deadline for these events, so we ask that you only cancel if absolutely necessary.
+Cancelled seats cannot be filled after the 1 week registration deadline for these events, so we ask that you only cancel if absolutely necessary.

 {% if page.curriculum == "instructor training" %}